cshaxu/nxvm/README.md

 ### Linux
-makefile is provided in src/, and could be compiled by 'make' command.
+`makefile` is provided in `src/`, and could be compiled by `make` command.
 Before compiling, you need to install ncurses and pthread libraries.

 Quick Start
 -----------
 1. Prepare for a 1.44MB floppy disk image file as the startup disk
-2. Start NXVM and type 'help' for available commands
+2. Start NXVM and type `help` for available commands
-3. Type 'device fdd insrt <filename>' to laod the floppy disk image into NXVM floppy drive
+3. Type `device fdd insrt <filename>` to load the floppy disk image into NXVM floppy drive
-4. Type 'mode' to switch display mode(Win32 Console/Win32 App Window)
+4. Type `mode` to switch display mode(Win32 Console/Win32 App Window)
-5. Type 'info' to learn about emulator status
+5. Type `info` to learn about emulator status
-6. Type 'start' to start machine
+6. Type `start` to start machine
-7. Type 'stop' under Win32 App Window mode, or press 'F9' at anytime to stop emulation.
+7. Type `stop` under Win32 App Window mode, or press `F9` at anytime to stop emulation.
-8. The emulation can be resumed by 'resume' command in NXVM console.
+8. The emulation can be resumed by `resume` command in NXVM console.

 Emulator Status Info